 While the Capital One cards that earn rewards vary, note that the transfer time is the same for all four Capital One credit cards with this redemption option.

-There are 15 current airline partners (but zero hotel partners).
+There are airline partners and hotel partners.
 Hopefully, that list will continue to grow.
 Below are the current partners and the usual amount of time it takes to transfer Capital One miles.

 - Aeromexico.
 Instant

 - Air France KLM.
 Instant